 Elena and Sergio’s affair is mutually consensual.
 He picks her up with a ‘piropo’ complimenting her knees, and she plays and toys with him as much as he flirts with her.
 We don’t immediately realize how young she is, although we should when she begins answering his questions with romantic lyrics from boleros.
 In typical playboy fashion Sergio soon finds fault with Elena, and he proves himself a total cad when ditching her.
 Apparently there is no provision for statutory rape in the law, yet it doesn’t seem wholly unjust when Sergio faces serious charges in court.

 Director Gutiérrez Alea effortlessly communicates Sergio’s mental state through creative cinematics.
 Potent visuals recur, of his wife Laura’s contempt.
-Some flashbacks are presented in standard form, but one of Sergio’s arguments with Laura is heard on an audio tape that he recorded, and repeatedly plays back.
-It also shows what a thoughtless person he is, invading Laura’s privacy.
+Some flashbacks are presented in standard form, but one of Sergio’s arguments with Laura is heard on an audio tape that he repeatedly plays back.
+It shows Sergio’s thoughtlessness, invading his wife’s privacy with the recording device.